How can I improve my Fintech Website Performance

 If all that seemed too much

-Sometimes, especially when you are an unfunded or low funded startup, websites, marketing and digital lead generation are the last thing you think about.
+Sometimes, especially when you are an unfunded or low funded startup, websites, marketing and digital lead generation are the last things you think about.
 Most of you will adopt old school methods and head for your nearest relevant networking event or maybe start cold calling to pitch your product or services.

-But if you are really stretched for budget, but feel able to build a website using a premium theme, then these are our recommendations as they are really well performing.
+But if you are really stretched for the budget, but feel able to build a website using a premium theme, then these are our recommendations as they are really well performing.

 The premium themes are